BdR76/CSVLint/docs/readme.md

 Important note: If you've edited the data file, for example changed the column separator or added columns using the Split function, make sure to also update the metadata before validating.
-Make sure the metadata reflects the current data file by either pressing "Refresh from data" or updating it manually and then saving it.
+Make sure the metadata reflects the current data file by either pressing "Detect columns" or updating it manually and then saving it.

 Split column